striezel/corona/readme.md

 ### Prerequisites

-To generate the HTML files containing the graphs for the Coronavirus case numbers you need PHP 7 and the JSON and SQLite3 (PDO) extensions for PHP.
+To generate the HTML files containing the graphs for the Coronavirus case numbers you need Rust, Cargo and the development libraries for SQLite3.

 It also helps to have Git, a distributed version control system, on your system to get the latest source code directly from the Git repository.